How AndroidX Does Developer Productivity Engineering with Gradle Enterprise

 How the AndroidX team:

-- Leveraged –scan with public Gradle servers and Gradle Remote Cache Node to get free wins before deploying Gradle Enterprise.
+• Leveraged –scan with public Gradle servers and Gradle Remote Cache Node to get free wins before deploying Develocity.

-- Set up Gradle Enterprise and publishes from Github Actions.
+• Set up Develocity and publishes from Github Actions.

-- Integrates a Github Actions workflow with Gradle Enterprise.
+• Integrates a Github Actions workflow with Develocity.

-- Set up the AndroidX Gradle Enterprise plugin to publish a Build Scan for all local builds and CI jobs.
+• Set up the AndroidX Develocity plugin to publish a Build Scan for all local builds and CI jobs.